erick-alv/ASE_MODS/README.md

 # Dataset
 For the dataset we have two type of files.
 The files with the actual motion data and yaml files with filenames.
 The yaml files represent the data splits that we used.
-Download the motion files from TODO and the yaml files from https://syncandshare.lrz.de/getlink/fiV78B2QVEy1hhxKRFvxPk/datasets_yamls.zip.
+Download the motion files from https://syncandshare.lrz.de/getlink/fi6vrL9FpeSM2hbzySDrnw/datasets_files and the yaml files from https://syncandshare.lrz.de/getlink/fiV78B2QVEy1hhxKRFvxPk/datasets_yamls.zip.
-Please decompress both zip files in the folder ase/data/motions.
+Please decompress all zip files in the folder ase/data/motions.

 # Network weigths
 TODO